micmejia/bible-dump/NKJV/Luke/Luke 12.md

 ###### 1
-In the meantime, when an innumerable multitude of people had gathered together, so that they trampled one another, He began to say to His disciples first _of all,_ "Beware of the [^a]leaven of the Pharisees, which is hypocrisy.
+In the meantime, when an innumerable multitude of people had gathered together, so that they trampled one another, He began to say to His disciples first _of all,_ "Beware of the leaven of the Pharisees, which is hypocrisy.

 ###### 2
 For there is nothing covered that will not be revealed, nor hidden that will not be known.